 Publications in peer reviewed journals*

-Rosen, B. R., Chakravarthi, R. and Pelli, D. G. (Accepted).
+Rosen, B. R., Chakravarthi, R. and Pelli, D. G. (in press).
 The Bouma law of crowding, revised: Critical spacing is equal across parts, not objects, Journal of Vision.

 Van Vugt, M. K., Chakravarthi, R. and Lachaux, J. P. (2014).
 For whom the bell tolls: periodic reactivation of sensory cortex in the gamma band as a substrate of visual working memory maintenance, Frontiers in Human Neuroscience, 8: 696. doi: 10.3389/fnhum.2014.00696 pdf